SSDI and Mental Illness: A Common Disability Issue

 Applying for SSDI When You Have Mental Illness

 The process can be frustrating, because the Social Security Administration (SSA) doesn’t always accept your request the first time around.
 Even with all the work required of you, they deny applications all the time.
-You have a short window to appeal when that happens.

 Our Memphis SSDI lawyers work with you on your appeal.
 Our job is to make sure we fill in any holes the SSA may have used as an excuse to deny you.
 We help put together the strongest application possible; and we don’t get paid unless you do.

 If you’ve applied for SSDI because of a mental illness but were denied, contact us today to talk with an attorney for free and get started with your appeal.
 Just call 901-327-2100 or fill out the form below.